rmarx/holblocking-blogpost/README.md

 However, this is mainly true when comparing HTTP/2 on a single connection with HTTP/1.1 on a single connection.
 As we've seen before, that's not really how it works in practice, as HTTP/1.1 typically opens multiple connections.
 This allows HTTP/1.1 to somewhat mitigate not only the HTTP-level but also the TCP-level HOL blocking.
 As such, in some cases, HTTP/2 on a single connection has a hard time being faster than or even as fast as HTTP/1.1 on 6 connections.
 This is mainly due to TCP's **"congestion control"** mechanism.
 This is however yet another very deep topic that is not core to our HOL blocking discussion, so I have moved it to [another Bonus section at the end](#sec_cc) for those interested.

-All in all, in practice, we see that (perhaps unexpectedly), HTTP/2 as it is currently deployed in browsers and servers is typically as fast or slightly faster than HTTP/1.1 in most conditions.
+All in all, in practice, we see that (perhaps unexpectedly), **HTTP/2 as it is currently deployed in browsers and servers is typically as fast or slightly faster than HTTP/1.1** in most conditions.
 This is in my opinion partly because websites got better at optimizing for HTTP/2, and partly because browsers often still open multiple parallel HTTP/2 connections (either because sites still [shard their resources over different servers][h2sharding], or because of security-related side-effects), thus getting the best of both worlds.

 [h2sharding]: https://twitter.com/zachleat/status/1055219667894259712?s=20
 [almanacH2]: https://almanac.httparchive.org/en/2019/http2

-**TODO: link to Barry's H2 chapter in the web almanac** **TODO: link to jake archibald's blogpost on "credentialed vs non-credentialed" connections + Matt Hobbs' examples from WPT**
+**TODO: link to jake archibald's blogpost on "credentialed vs non-credentialed" connections + Matt Hobbs' coalescing examples from WPT**

 However, there are also some cases (especially on slower networks with higher packet loss) where HTTP/1.1 on 6 connections will still outshine HTTP/2 on one connection, which is often due to the TCP-level HOL blocking problem.
 It is this fact that was a large motivator for the development of the new QUIC transport protocol as a replacement for TCP.